 All these Forms & Annexures shall replace From GSTR-1, GSTR-2A & GSTR-3B of the Current System.
 Given below is the tabular representation of the same-

 As for Businesses with annual aggregate turnover more than Rs.
-5 Crores, the Form will be GST RET-1, to be filed monthly & GST liability shall also be released on a monthly basis.
+5 Crores, the Form GST RET-1 is to be filed monthly & GST liability shall also be released on a monthly basis.

-This may look like simplification of the GST Return Filing process & it is up to come extent but it attracts various additional requirements, increases the workload & can be more of a challenge for the Taxpayers.
+This may look like simplification of the GST Return Filing process & it is correct up to some extent but it attracts various additional requirements, increases the workload & can be more of a challenge for the Taxpayers.

 You must note that the Compliance load shall increase for the Businesses due to these loopholes in the New System.

 The New GST Returns is like an evolution for your Business, the better you comply & keep up with the system the better.

 10 Major Loopholes in the New Proposed GST Return Filing

 The New GST Return is a Government initiative to help Businesses comply better & no doubt it may ease things up to an extent for the Businesses too, but no system is perfect especially in the beginning.